Amzair uses Warp 10 embedded in open hardware PINE64 to read RS485 Modbus data. This cost-effective configuration allows great flexibility for IoT.

 Note the AA 650mAh Li-ion battery on top.

 If you have spare time, google "sd card failures raspberry".
 Yes, SD card is a problem!

-When you write one single byte on a SD card, the controller writes data in a new physical block, updates the block lookup table and erase the block.
+When you write one single byte on an SD card, the controller writes data in a new physical block, updates the block lookup table, and erases the block.
 NAND flash has an erase life cycle.
-Depending on the technology, a block could be written 1000 times (TLC) to 50’000 times (SLC).
+Depending on the technology, a block could be written 1'000 times (TLC) to 50'000 times (SLC).
 Here is a nice chart from Transcend:

 A standard SSD will provide a nice report of its lifetime, using SMART technology:

 sudo smartctl -a /dev/nvme0 | grep -A5 -i "available" (out)Available Spare: 100% (out)Available Spare Threshold: 50% (out)Percentage Used: 6% (out)Data Units Read: 7 237 952 [3,70 TB] (out)Data Units Written: 13 244 390 [6,78 TB] (out)Host Read Commands: 130 147 472 (out)Host Write Commands: 228 259 301